BMW Check Brake Fluid Level | Reset Brake Warning

 Alternative: ATE Type 200 Super Blue

 The most commonly used BMW brake fluid is DOT4.
-Always check your owner’s manual to find out what brake fluid is compatible with your BMW.
+Always check your owner’s manual to determine what brake fluid is compatible with your BMW.

 How can I tell if the mechanic/dealer changed my brake fluid?